Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Multi-element germanium detector specifications

-The multi-element germanium detector used as model for this simulation is a germanium detector (Model: Canberra EGPS 30$\times$30$\times$7-36 PIX) that consists of a single crystal of high-purity germanium with an active size of $30 ~\text{mm} \times 30 ~\text{mm}$ and a thickness of 7 mm, which is located 5 mm behind a 125 µm thick Beryllium window with a diameter of 46 mm.
-On the backside, the crystal is segmented into 6 $\times$ 6 pixel contacts, with a pixel size of 4.2 mm × 4.2 mm.
-A titanium (Ti) collimator of 1 mm thick is placed at 1 mm in front of the germanium crystal.
-The collimator has 36 square holes each of 4.2 mm long and a pitch of 5 mm.
-The detector is surrounded by an Aluminium tube of 90 mm (inner) diameter and 2 mm thick.
-The Aluminium tube keeps the detector under vacuum.
-The detector operates in electron collection mode at a nominal bias voltage of -800 V.
+The multi-element germanium detector used as model for this simulation is a commercial germanium detector (Model: Canberra EGPS 30$\times$30$\times$7-36 PIX).
+Figure~\ref{fig:SAMBAGeometry} (a) presents a general schematic of the multi-element germanium detector under study and shows the different geometry components.
+The detector consists of a high-purity germanium (Ge) crystal with an active area of 30~mm~$\times$~30~mm and a thickness of 7~mm.
+The germanium crystal is located at 5~mm behind a 125~\textmu m thick beryllium (Be) window with a diameter of 46~mm.
+On the backside, the crystal is segmented into 6 $\times$ 6 pixel contacts, with an implant size of 4.2~mm $\times$ 4.2~mm.
+The detector under study has a titanium (Ti) collimator with a thickness of 1~mm at a distance of 1~mm in front of the germanium crystal.
+The collimator has 36 square holes, distributed in a squared pattern like the crystal implants.
+Each hole has a width of 4.2~mm and a pitch of 5~mm.
+Collimator holes are aligned with the pixel grid such that titanium covers the area between implants.
+The detector is surrounded by an aluminium tube of 90~mm inner diameter and 2~mm thick.
+The aluminium tube keeps the detector under vacuum.
+The detector operates in electron collection mode at a nominal bias voltage of -800~V.

-Figure \ref{fig:SAMBAGeometry} (a) presents the general schematic of the detector showing the different components in the simulated multi-element germanium detector under study.
-Using the detector geometry described above, the multi-element germanium detector geometry has been simulated using allpix-squared framework and is shown in Figure \ref{fig:SAMBAGeometry} (b).
-In this figure, the Beryllium window is in purple, and the frontside of the Aluminium tube is in grey.
-The surrounding tube is invisible in this figure for better visualization of the inner parts of the detector.
-Inside the Aluminium tube, the collimator is in red, the germanium sensor in black, the sensor-readout electronic interconnection area in orange and the readout electronic in green.
+This model of a multi-element germanium detector has been implemented as detector geometry in Allpix Squared framework, as it is shown in Figure~\ref{fig:SAMBAGeometry} (b).
+In this figure, the beryllium window is in purple and the frontside of the aluminium tube is in grey.
+The surrounding tube is invisible for a better visualization of the inner parts of the detector.
+Inside the aluminium tube, the collimator is in red, the germanium sensor in black, the sensor-readout electronic interconnection area in orange and the readout electronics in green.